unimib-datAI/dfaas/emulator/README.md

 # Emulator
-We emulate edge scenarios with multiple nodes by relying on [Containernet](https://containernet.github.io/).
+We emulate edge scenarios with multiple nodes by using [Containernet](https://containernet.github.io/).

 ## Setup